September 20, 2025

 WashU School of Public Health welcomed its first students in August.
 The photos reflect moments from the start of the school's first semester.

-WashU Public Health
+WashU Bursky Public Health

 WashU School of Public Health welcomed its first students in August.
 The class includes both first-year students and returning master’s and doctoral students transferred from the former Program in Public Health at WashU’s Brown School.
 WashU Public Health photographer Zachary Linhares captured the start of the school’s first semester as students attended classes, cracked the books, got to know one another and, occasionally, stole a few moments to relax in the sun.